adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ## Prerequisites
 Before starting this lab, you must have completed the Commerce Partner Days - ACCS Session.
 This ensures you have:
-- A ready-to-use lab codespace
+- A ready-to-use ACCS lab codespace (lab codespace)
-- A configured storefront codespace
+- A configured storefront codespace (storefront codespace)
 - An App Builder project set up with the necessary permissions

 ---